doofinder/doofinder-magento2/README.md

 $ ./data_loader.sh
 ```

-In order to make this script work, the only thing you'll need to do is to fill the username and password fields in the `auth_json` file, with the same values used previously in the `.env` file.
+In order to make this script work, the only thing you'll need to do is to fill the username and password fields in the `src/auth_json` file, with the same values used previously in the `.env` file, base your file in the `auth.json.sample` file.

 OR if you'd rather load the data manually, you can also: